Boundary Value Problems for Dirac Operators on Graphs: Boundary conditions

 \item Let $G_2$ be the graph given in Figure \ref{figure:G2}.
 The characteristic polynomial of $G_2$ is given by $p_{\mathcal{A}(G_2)}=t^4-2t^3$ and, therefore, is equal to the characteristic polynomial of $G_1$.

 \item Let $G_3$ be the graph given in Figure \ref{figure:G3}.
-The characteristic polynomial of $G_3$ is given by $p_{\mathcal{A}(G_3)}=t^6-3t^4-2t^3$, which, since no two cycles of $G_3$ are disjoint, represents the cycles present in $G_3$, i.e. we have three cycles of length $2$ and two cycles of length $3$.
+The characteristic polynomial of $G_3$ is given by $p_{\mathcal{A}(G_3)}=t^6-3t^4-2t^3$, which, since no two cycles of $G_3$ are disjoint, represents the cycles present in $G_3$, i.e., we have three cycles of size $2$ and two cycles of size $3$.